The patterns are created as PDF’s. These can be opened with several different applications and can either be used digitally or printed off.

 I’m British, so you will spot British spelling throughout my website and communications.
 I do try to make sure that patterns cater for both British English and American English.
 If you spot a pattern and you can’t see the spelling equivalent, please contact me and I will make it available for you!

-All of the squirrels work hard, however there are a couple of the team members who have been working especially hard recently.
+All of the squirrels work hard, however there are a few of the team members who have been working especially hard recently.